 Hot dogs are easy to prepare and sure to be a hit with young partygoers.
 Homemade pizza or chili may be options to consider as well, since these can be made in separate versions for children and adults.

 For dessert, popcorn balls and caramel apples are fairly inexpensive Halloween treats.
 A Halloween dirt cake is also a good choice for a budget-friendly sweet treat.
 Halloween cupcakes are cute, but can be time consuming to create if you're not an experienced cake decorator.
+Overcome this factor buy frosting them in one or more colors and topping them with inexpensive Halloween picks, plastic spider rings, and similar items.

 When you're carving pumpkins for decorations, don't throw away the seeds!
-Oven-roasted pumpkin seeds make for a delicious and healthy snack.
+Oven-roasted pumpkin seeds make a delicious and healthy snack.
 If you don't think your guests will enjoy munching on the seeds by themselves, incorporate them into a snack mix that also includes dried cranberries, mini chocolate chips, and unsalted peanuts.

 Don't blow your entire party budget on beverages.
 Use drink mix and ginger ale to make a Halloween punch instead of serving expensive sodas to your guests.
 Float an icy hand made from a disposable glove in the bowl for a spooky finishing touch.
-If punch isn't your thing, try a spiced apple cider "witches brew" instead.
+If punch isn't your thing, try a spiced apple cider witches brew instead.

 Have a Creatively Spooky Halloween